 A collaboration between Parley and the MIT Wind Ensemble

 Imagine a grand piano, percussion section, woodwinds and brass in conversation with a symphony of humpback whales.
-Imagine musicians from different worlds harmonizing through a shared language of their common planet.
+Imagine humans and marine mammals — musicians from different realms — harmonizing through a shared language of their common planet.
 In collaboration with Parley, the student-comprised MIT Wind Ensemble brings this auditory journey to life with the improvisational arrangement In Praise of the Humpback.

-The score uses recordings from the March 2019 Parley SnotBot expedition in the Dominican Republic, along with featured selections from Roger Payne's iconic 1970 album Songs of the Humpback Whale, which helped launch the ‘Save the Whales’ movement and supported a worldwide moratorium on commercial whaling.
+The score uses recordings from the March 2019 Parley SnotBot expedition in the Dominican Republic, along with featured selections that Carmen Danae selected from Roger Payne's iconic 1970 album Songs of the Humpback Whale, which helped launch the ‘Save the Whales’ movement and supported a worldwide moratorium on commercial whaling.

-In Praise of the Humpback was conceived and arranged by Fred Harris, founder and director of the MIT Wind Ensemble.
+In Praise of the Humpback was conceived by Carmen Danae Azor and arranged by Frederick Harris Jr., founder and director of the MIT Wind Ensemble.
 Parley caught up with Fred following the ensemble’s March 30th Dominican Republic tour premiere of the piece at the Santo Domingo National Conservatory of Music to learn more about how the sounds of nature intertwine with music to become an experience of empathy, appreciation and wonderment for the world beneath the surface.

 What was the inspiration for this score?